 There are four types of financial aid available:

 - General merit-based assistance that is competitive for all graduate students.
-Information on this is available from the Graduate School.
+Information on this is available from the Financial Aid Office

 - Neag School of Education Scholarships.
 Some of these are School-wide, others are targeted for very narrow populations (e.g., Special Education and developmental disabilities research).
 Information on these are available on the Neag School of Education Scholarships page.